 General Overviews

 Teaching international law scholarship can be divided into pre-1990s and post-1990s.
-Prior to the 1990s, contributions are largely preoccupied with what to teach rather than how to teach.
+Prior to the 1990s, contributions are largely preoccupied with what (doctrine) to teach rather than how to teach.
 The international law syllabus is generally assumed to be constituted of state practice and judicial decisions, and there is a distinct effort at neutrality.
 Lachs 1986 aims to depart from this focus on content by shifting the discussion to teachers and away from teachings, providing an idealised notion of the teacher shaping the minds of students.
-The edited collection by Cheng 1982 is both typical and unusual.
+The vast distinctions in subject-matter become apparent in the collection edited by Bernhardt 1981, which aims at a comparative analysis of the teaching of international law.
+In Germany, international law in a wider sense is comprised of Völkerrecht (the law of nations, or rather peoples), European law, private international law, and comparative law.
+Overviews are included from Switzerland, Austria, France, the UK and the USA, compiled on the basis of questionnaires sent out by the German Society of International Law.
+The edited collection Cheng 1982 is both typical and unusual.
 It is typical in the contributions of teachers from the UK, France and Germany, who describe the international law curriculum in their respective countries.
 It is atypical in the refreshing Epilogue of the editor himself, who describes the prevalent effort at neutrality as ‘doctrinal pantheism … an almost ritualistic recitation of the rival theories’ (Cheng 1982 pp. 203-204).
-The recurring worry about status can be discerned in the published remarks of a 1991 American Society of International Law meeting (Roundtable 1991) at which a practitioner from a private law firm deemed the study of international law irrelevant to its practice, adding that students with an interest in global affairs would be better advised to learn a foreign language.
+The recurring worry about status can be discerned in the **Roundtable on the teaching of international law** , the published remarks from a 1991 American Society of International Law meeting at which a practitioner from a private law firm deemed the study of international law irrelevant to its practice, adding that students with an interest in global affairs would be better advised to learn a foreign language.
 John King Gamble, as one of the most prolific contributors to the topic of teaching international law in the 1990s, turned the conversation towards how to teach international law.
 Teaching techniques can be found in Gamble’s co-authored book Gamble and Joyner 1997 as well as in his co-author’s article Joyner 1999.
-Although Koskenniemi 2001 it is not strictu sensu about teaching international law, he traces the emergence of international law itself to when it began to be taught at universities, creating a link between teaching and teachings of international law.
+Although Koskenniemi 2001 is not strictu sensu about teaching international law, he traces the emergence of international law itself to when it began to be taught at universities, creating a link between teaching and teachings of international law.
 The most recent edited collection, albeit with only few contributions on the topic of teaching international law, is Klabbers 2008.
 Klabbers’s own contribution discusses an increasing discomfort with the professionalization of legal education, in line with some recent critiques of the neoliberalization of the university.
 The ILA Report 2010 provides an overview of discussions on international law in the curriculum, teaching materials, and pedagogical techniques.
 In a display of existential anxiety, the report (of the now disbanded Committee) goes on to consider whether the existence of the committee itself could be ‘artificially blocking important research’ (p.5).
+Within the frame of a comparative law approach to international law, Roberts 2017 focuses on academics and textbooks to examine patterns of difference, dominance and disruption in the construction of international law.
+Her finding, supported through empirical analysis and sociological methodology, supports what many have suspected: that international law itself is parochial, elitist and exclusionary.
+Perhaps this book might ring in a more reflective and reflexive approach to teaching international law.